Proverbs 15: King James Bible

 You could get anything that you wanted anytime that you want, and go anywhere around the world, and do it all.
 Well, then what?

 Nothing lasts, and money can’t buy happiness, but it can sure keep all kind of troubles at bay.
 But that’s not joy, happiness, cause for being merry, or anything along those lines.
 Keeping trouble away, is only that, and nothing more.

 That’s an example of how money will not satisfy, but it goes for anything that can be done or found on this earth.
 I’ve said it before, nothing satisfies for very long, until something crops up to ruin your joy.

-In comes reality… If we were to be as heavenly minded as (I believe) the Lord wills us to be, nothing that we can touch with any of our senses, could remove our joy.
-If we knew full well, of how much more real our eternity is, than the here and now (even the then), and had even an inkling of what the Father has prepared for us, we’d never lose our joy.
+In comes reality… If we were to be as heavenly minded as (I believe) the Lord wills us to be, nothing that we can touch with any of our senses could remove our joy.
+If we knew full well, how much more real our eternity is, than the here and now, or even an inkling of what the Father has prepared for us, we’d never lose our joy.